 Can I upgrade from a free plan to a paid plan later?

 Absolutely.
 Most providers allow upgrading at any time, often with prorated pricing.
 This makes it easy to test the free version first and switch when you’re ready.
-J.edgar empire review: the ultimate VPN guide for privacy, streaming, security, and performance in 2025
+Edge vpn fast secure vpn for streaming, gaming, privacy, and safe browsing in 2026

 What should I do if Edge shows DNS errors with a VPN?